hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_quality_control_analysis.md

   dplyr::select(gene_id, gene_name, gene_biotype, seq_name, description, entrezid)
 ```

-Since we are looking for genes associated with particular types of RNA, the `biotype` information is the field we should query.
+Since we are looking for genes associated with mitochondrial gene expression, the `biotype` information is the field we should query.
 Let's explore the options:

 ```r
 # Explore biotypes